Learn About Legal Outsourcing

 Benefits of Legal Outsourcing

 Legal outsourcing may be a great way for a busy attorney or law firm to handle complex or time-consuming projects on a more affordable budget.
 Solo practitioners, small firms, and boutique law practices can take on cases that would otherwise be too large for them to handle.
 Midsize and large law firms can make their billing rates more competitive by obtaining subcontracted legal services at a dramatically reduced rate.
-Firms that use legal outsourcing find that it provides all the benefits of having associates and paralegals performing research and document review, but at a fraction of the cost and without having to bring on full-time employees.
+Firms that use legal outsourcing find that it provides all the benefits of having associates and paralegals who perform research and document review but at a fraction of the cost and without full-time employees.

 News Spreads Quickly

-There is a downside to this movement - lawyers are not the only ones who know about legal outsourcing.
-Many Fortune 500 companies have taken notice of the cheap billing rates for lawyers overseas, and have cut out the middleman (the US firm) in favor of dealing directly with the legal outsourcing firms.
-Restrictions on unauthorized practice of law are avoided by simply having U.S. in-house counsel or a local law firm review and approve the outsourced work.
+The downside to this trend for law firms is that lawyers are not the only ones who know about legal outsourcing.
+Many Fortune 500 companies have taken notice of the cheap billing rates for lawyers overseas and cut out the middleman (the U.S. firm) in favor of dealing directly with the legal outsourcing firms.
+Restrictions on unauthorized practice of law are avoided by simply having the U.S.-based in-house counsel or a local law firm review and approve the outsourced work.

-In an interview with The Metropolitan Corporate Counsel, Jane Weir, Director in the Forensic & Dispute Practice of Deloitte Financial Advisory Services LLP, said that the economic downturn has motivated companies to look at what they are spending on legal services for ways to reduce costs.
-She believes that law firms will also seek out LPO vendors as a way to reduce costs and manage data for their clients.
+In an interview with the Metropolitan Corporate Counsel, Jane Weir, director in the forensic and dispute practice of Deloitte Financial Advisory Services LLP, said that the economic downturn motivated companies to look at how much they spent on legal services in a search for ways to reduce costs.
+She believed that law firms will also seek out LPO vendors as a way to reduce costs and manage data for their clients.